zfi2/SoundCloud-Discord-RPC/README.md

 # Discord RPC for SoundCloud
-SoundCloud doesn't allow requesting new API keys for developers, and it has been this way for *years* for some unknown reasons. [ref](https://soundcloud.com/you/apps/new)/
+SoundCloud doesn't allow requesting new API keys for developers, and it has been this way for **years** for some unknown reasons.
+[See this](https://soundcloud.com/you/apps/new)\
 So what did I decide to do?
 I spent WAYYY too much time to make this work and made it unnecessarily advanced.

 Don't wanna manually configure it?
 Sure, just run the built-in proxy capture server that will automatically get the details for you.